-The audit committee of TASA's board of directors (the "Audit Committee") will be comprised of Sandra Santos, Wim Van der Smissen and Jay Bachmann, and will be chaired by Sandra Santos.
-TASA's board of directors will determine that each of these directors meets the independence requirements, including the heightened independence standards for members of the Audit Committee, of the NYSE and the SEC, or qualifies for a relevant exemption therefrom.
-TASA intends to avail itself of an exemption available to foreign private issuers to allow one non-independent, non-voting observer to serve on the committee.
-Michael Colakides will serve as the non-independent, non-voting observer to the Audit Committee under this exemption.
-TASA's board of directors will determine that the members of the Audit Committee are "financially literate" within the meaning of the NYSE rules.
-Sandra Santos will be identified as an Audit Committee financial expert as defined by the SEC rules.
-For a description of the education and experience of each member of the Audit Committee, see "-Biographical Information Regarding Our Directors Effective Upon Completion of this Offering."
+The audit committee of TASA's board of directors (the "Audit Committee") will be comprised of , , and , and will be chaired by .
+TASA's board of directors will determine that each of these directors meets the independence requirements, including the heightened independence standards for members of the Audit Committee, of the and the SEC, or qualifies for a relevant exemption therefrom.

+TASA intends to avail itself of an exemption available to foreign private issuers to allow one non-independent, non-voting observer to serve on the committee. will serve as the non-independent, non-voting observer to the Audit Committee under this exemption.
+TASA's board of directors will determine that the members of the Audit Committee are "financially literate" within the meaning of the rules. will be identified as an Audit Committee financial expert as defined by the SEC rules.
+For a description of the education and experience of each member of the Audit Committee, see "-Biographical Information Regarding Our Directors and Executive Officers."

-TASA's board of directors will establish a written charter setting forth the purpose, composition, authority and responsibility of the Audit Committee, consistent with the rules of the NYSE and the SEC.
+TASA's board of directors will establish a written charter setting forth the purpose, composition, authority and responsibility of the Audit Committee, consistent with the rules of the and the SEC.
 The principal responsibilities and duties of the Audit Committee will include:

-- reviewing the effectiveness and adequacy of our internal controls; - reviewing financial and accounting personnel succession planning; - overseeing the financial reporting process and discussing with management and our independent registered public accounting firm the interim and annual financial statements that TASA files with the SEC; - · designing, implementing and overseeing the internal audit function; - reviewing the effectiveness, scope and performance of activities of the independent registered public accounting firm and the internal audit function: - reviewing significant changes in accounting policies; - selecting the independent registered public accounting firm and confirming its independence; - reviewing our policies with respect to risk assessment and risk management; - reviewing with management our earnings releases; - · monitoring our compliance with legal and regulatory requirements; and - pre-approving audit and non-audit services provided by the independent registered public accounting firm.
+- reviewing the effectiveness and adequacy of our internal controls; - · reviewing financial and accounting personnel succession planning; - overseeing the financial reporting process and discussing with management and our independent registered public accounting firm the interim and annual financial statements that TASA files with the SEC; - designing, implementing and overseeing the internal audit function; - reviewing the effectiveness, scope and performance of activities of the independent registered public accounting firm and the internal audit function: - reviewing significant changes in accounting policies; - selecting the independent registered public accounting firm and confirming its independence; - reviewing our policies with respect to risk assessment and risk management; - reviewing with management our earnings releases; - · monitoring our compliance with legal and regulatory requirements; and - pre-approving audit and non-audit services provided by the independent registered public accounting firm.